When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

 2. After a lot of exercise or work.

-If your horse is training, competing, or trail riding, they’re sweating and using electrolytes rapidly.
+If your horse is training, competing, or hacking out, they’re sweating and using electrolytes rapidly.
 Replenishing them quickly after exercise supports recovery and prevents muscle stiffness or fatigue.

 3. During illness, stress, or transport.